zanti-eth/zanti-eth.github.io/category/CEX/binance.md

 📢 **Want to support this guide?** Star it on [GitHub](https://github.com/yourusername) or share it with a fellow crypto enthusiast!

 *(Disclaimer: Not financial advice.
 Crypto is volatile—DYOR!)*

----

-### 🖼️ Suggested Images for Your GitHub Page:
-1. Binance logo
-2. CZ (Changpeng Zhao) photo
-3. Trading dashboard screenshot
-4. BNB token icon
-5. Security tips infographic

-Would you like me to adjust anything or add more details? 😊